CSA-RH/aro-eip-toolkit/README.md

 - Overcommitment detection for EIP resources with more IPs than available nodes
 - Early exit with state display when no monitoring needed
 - Optimized API calls: EIP and CPIC data fetched once per iteration and reused for all nodes
-- Cross-platform support (Linux x86_64/ARM64, macOS Intel/Apple Silicon)
+- Cross-platform support (Linux x86_64/ARM64, macOS Intel/Apple Silicon, Windows x86_64/ARM64)

 ### Platform Support

 The toolkit builds and runs on:
 - **macOS**: Intel (x86_64) and Apple Silicon (ARM64)
 - **Linux**: x86_64 and ARM64
+- **Windows**: x86_64 and ARM64

 All dependencies are pure Go with no CGO requirements, ensuring consistent behavior across platforms.
 External dependencies (`oc` and `az` CLI tools) must be installed separately for the target platform.

+**Windows Notes:**
+- Requires Windows 10/11 or Windows Server 2016+
+- PowerShell completion is supported natively
+- Works best with Windows Terminal or modern PowerShell (for ANSI color support)
+- Ensure `oc` and `az` CLI tools are installed and available in PATH